-The Tao’s definition always slips around words because how we see life is also constantly shifting.
-This means the Tao is both indefinable and yet by living our life fully we can then discover our own Personal Tao.
+The Tao’s definition always slips around words because of how we see life, and our stories are constantly shifting.
+This means the Tao is both indefinable and yet by living our life fully; we can then discover our own Personal Tao.

 The Tao is about 10,000 things and is truly about being yourself.